Trev-design/k_bach_stats/README.md

 10. Interact with the mailer service for verification processes

 ### Mailer Service Responsibilities
+The auth service is:
+1. Written in
+2. In Dev State

 The mailer should:
 1. Receive email payloads
 2. Select the appropriate template based on the payload
 3. Send emails securely

+### User Profile Service Responsibillities
+The user profiles service is:
+1. Written in C#
+2. Almost in Deploy

+The user profiles service should:
+1. Give the user credentials to get access to other services
+2. Orchestrates users

 ### Completed
 - Component library setup in `auth`